CSXV/WebGL-galaxy-generator/README.md

 ![screenshot](pics/screenshot.png)

-This is an experiment WebGL based galaxy generator made with Three.js.
+Experiment WebGL based galaxy generator.
+Made with Three.js and custom GLSL shader.
-You can control variables using the control panel in the top right corner.
+You can control variables using the control panel from the top right corner.